JustArchiNET/ArchiSteamFarm/.github/CONTRIBUTING.md

 ASF is open-source project, developed mainly by **[JustArchi](https://github.com/JustArchi)**, but also by **[many other contributors](https://github.com/JustArchi/ArchiSteamFarm/graphs/contributors)**.
 It's not our purpose or objective to make you problems or forbid you from improving our project, especially if you have a decent idea how to do so, therefore don't be afraid of making a suggestion first, then implementing it, after your suggestion is confirmed to make sense.
 Even if you're not completely sure how you should achieve a particular goal, you can still send a PR with your own solution, and get a feedback in code review regarding it.
 If you're sending a PR, we expect that you did your best in it code-wise, so make sure that you're proud of your code, same like we are proud of ASF.
 Also don't be afraid or in a hurry to fix your code based on our review - it's **for you** so you can make your PR better while learning about exact reasons why your previous solution wasn't the best one.

-*"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live"*
+> Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.

 ~John Woods